-Suzanne Judson-Whitehouse, Director of Educator Licensure at CES, models a visit to a local archive at Northampton’s Forbes Library.
+Suzanne Judson-Whitehouse models a visit to a local archive, Northampton's Forbes Library.
+(6:35 minutes).

 CREATE LOCAL HISTORY PROJECTS WITH STUDENTS

 - What is your goal for students?
 To observe physical archives?
 To learn about their community’s local history?
 To create and publish local histories?

 - Start with staffed archives.
 They know their collections and can guide novices.

 - Brainstorm possible topics and time periods, yet keep an open mind to what stories and facts local sources and local experts have to tell.

 - Call in advance to set up an appointment.

 - Scan Library of Congress and other online resources–including maps, newspaper articles, and photos–to gain context and primary sources to contextualize the history of your community.

 Browse project guidelines and examples from local history projects

 Download slides from Emerging America’s Windows on History graduate course.